 Abstract

-The team’s project is a maze solving robot that has the capability of recognizing characters of the maze wall and display the results in a text file.
+The team’s project is a maze solving robot that has the capability of recognizing characters of the maze wall and displaying the results in a text file.
 Some constraints for the design and built for the robot is that the team needs to adapt to an environmental constraint and it needs to meet the specifications to clear the maze at a minimum speed of 6[in/s].
 Our progress so far is that we have chassis and drive train designed and built, we have also tested the drive train to a forward and reverse speed of 1[ft/s].
 The image recognition progress has the largest delay due to software issues, the maze algorithm is progressing as plan and will be ported soon to a Tiva-C board.
 The line sensor has been tested, while the ultrasonic tests are still in progress.
 Updates on the cost of the project is the man labor that each team member has placed in the project and updated parts that were not included in the previous progress report.

 Background and Goal